Moon Color Chainon: Details

-The single contains theme song for the 2021 two-part anime film, Pretty Guardian Sailor Moon Eternal The Movie.
+The single contains the theme song for the 2021 two-part anime film, Pretty Guardian Sailor Moon Eternal The Movie.
 "Moon Color Chainon" was written by Sailor Moon creator and mangaka Naoko Takeuchi (under the "Sumire Shirobara" (白薔薇sumire, Shirobara Sumire) pseudonym), composed by Akiko Kosaka, who had previously composed "Gekkō", and arranged by Gesshoku Kaigi band.

 The single was released in two versions: "Momoiro Clover Z Edition" and "Eternal Edition".
 Momoiro Clover Z Edition contains the single that only sung by the group, and re-recorded songs that the group had provided for the Sailor Moon 20th Anniversary Memorial Tribute album, as well as the theme songs from Pretty Guardian Sailor Moon Crystal series.
 The Eternal Edition contains the single that the group sung with the voice actresses: Kotono Mitsuishi (as Sailor Moon), Hisako Kanemoto (as Sailor Mercury), Rina Satō (as Sailor Mars), Ami Koshimizu (as Sailor Jupiter), and Shizuka Itō (as Sailor Venus), (Note: Also credited as "Sailor5Guardians" (セーラー5戦士, Sērā Gō Senshi).) which was used for the two-part film, as well as the films' ending songs sung by Yoko Ishida and ANZA.

 There are two different versions of the music video for the single: The Artist Music Video (Momoiro Clover Z Edition), where it features the group, voice actresses and the band, and the Animation Music Video (Eternal Edition), where it features various clips from the two-part film.